Irish Wolfhound Common Health Concerns

 Gastric Dilatation Volvulus (GDV) or Bloat.

-A terrific guide to have posted and within reach at ALL times.
+Post this guide and within reach at ALL times.
 Bernese Mountain Dog website for crediting purposes, http://www.bmd.org/bmdcr.html.

 I found this Bernese Mountain Dog Bloat Chart sometime ago and it is important that every giant and large breed dog owner post this in a conspicuous area for quick reference!
 It is mandatory for my Dog Caretaker to review and it is strongly recommended that any pet sitter be instructed in this disease and emergency plans while you are traveling away from home.